just-the-docs/just-the-docs-tests/_components/mermaid.md

         C-->D;
     ```

-1. Add the following settings to `_config.yml`:

-    ```yaml
-    mermaid:
-      version: "9.1.3"
+1. Create `_includes/mermaid_config.js` with contents:

+    ```js
+    {
-      theme: "default"
+      theme: "forest"
-      logLevel: 'fatal',
-      sequence:
-        diagramMarginX: 50
-        actorMargin: 50
-      gantt:
-        barGap: 4
-        topPadding: 50
+    }
     ```

     then rebuild and serve this site locally.

-1. Check that the appearance of the previous mermaid diagram has changed as expected. ❌
+1. Check that the appearance of the previous mermaid diagram has changed as expected. ✅